jaremgit/egg-leaderboard/README.md

 None of this is officially sanctioned by the game's developers — it works by piggybacking on a community-made API (more on that below), the same way several other unofficial Egg, Inc. tools do.

+If you'd prefer to update your score without providing your in-game ID OR you have your own historical data to contribute, you can ping me in the Egg, Inc. Discord (username `@jarem`) and I can add it manually.
+(I do need it to have a Date, Score(s), Rank(s) and Player name(s))

 ## What this is, for people who can actually read code